jclane/beginner-project-solutions/README.md

 Return "cODING iS fUN."
 ```

-- [ ] User will enter a sentence in any format.(uppercase or lowercase or a mix of both)
+- [x] User will enter a sentence in any format (uppercase or lowercase or a mix of both).
-- [ ] Program must return the given sentence in google case.
+- [x] Program must return the given sentence in google case.
-- [ ] Subgoals:
+- [x] Subgoals:
-    - [ ] Program must then convert the given sentence in camel case.To know more about [camel case](https://en.wikipedia.org/wiki/Camel_case).
+    - [x] Program must then convert the given sentence in camel case.To know more about [camel case](https://en.wikipedia.org/wiki/Camel_case).
-    - [ ] Sentence can be entered with any number of spaces.
+    - [x] Sentence can be entered with any number of spaces.

 Hint: If you are dealing with languages such as ***c*** then consider the sentences as the char array.